All or Nothing (Small Faces song): In popular culture

-The song appeared in the soundtrack for the 2010 film Made in Dagenham.
-Nigel Cole's film is a dramatisation of the 1968 Ford sewing machinists strike at Ford Dagenham, where female workers protested against sexual discrimination and for equal pay.
+The song appeared in the soundtrack for the 2010 film Made in Dagenham, Nigel Cole's film about the 1968 Ford sewing machinists strike at Ford Dagenham, where female workers protested against sexual discrimination and for equal pay.

 The song is used as the theme tune (over the opening credits) on the 2012 BBC UK TV series, The Syndicate, about a group of lottery winners.
 Swedish pop band Tages did one of the earliest versions of the B-Side "Understanding", which appears on their 1966 album Extra Extra.
 The hard rock band UFO covered the song as a bonus track on their album No Heavy Petting.
-The punk band X also covered the song on their 1985 album Ain't Love Grand!.
+The punk rock band X also covered the song on their 1985 album Ain't Love Grand!.